Table of Contents

 There is only one time in all of recorded history that we find an execution method as heinous as the crucifixion.
 In fact we read that the Romans invented it as a specific form of torture for only the worst of criminals.

-We find archaeological evidence of the crucifixion in ossified bones, with nails still pierced and grafted together with the bone.
+We find new testament archaeological evidence of the crucifixion in ossified bones, with nails still pierced and grafted together with the bone.
 This bone with the spike still in it, was found in an ossuary for a Jewish man named Yehohanan in 1968 (he was not related to any Biblical story).

 And when they had crucified him, they parted his garments among them, casting lots; …Then are there crucified with him two robbers, one on the right hand and one on the left – Matthew 27.35-38